 Stanford University – The Tree

-Stanford Tree is the Stanford Band’s mascot and the unofficial mascot of Stanford University.
+The Stanford Tree is the mascot of the Stanford Band and the unofficial mascot of Stanford University.
 The Tree is a member of the Leland Stanford Junior University Marching Band (LSJUMB) and appears at football games, basketball games, and other events where the band performs.
-The 1975 vote for the mascot included suggestions, many alluding to the industry of the school’s founder, railroad tycoon Leland Stanford: the Robber Barons, the Sequoias, the Trees, the Cardinals, the Railroaders, the Spikes, and the Huns.
+The mascot election of 1975 had many choices, many of which referred to the founder of the school’s industry, the railroad magnate Leland Stanford.

 Louisiana State University – Mike the Tiger

-First Stage : He no longer participates in pre-game events such as the roar before the game.
+First phase: he no longer participates in pre-game events, such as the pre-game roar.

-Are you interested in becoming an athlete for one of these mascots at a US University?
-Contact us for a scholarship and we are happy to tell you more about it!
+Are you interested in seeing one of these mascots at the universities?
+Contact us for a scholarship, and we’d be happy to tell you more about it!